isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-clothes/index.md

 Rubbing alcohol is a powerful solvent that cleans both latex paint and acrylic paint from clothes.
 The compound breaks paint molecular structure into a thick viscous liquid, which is fast to clean.
 Besides, rubbing alcohol wont stain your fabric if you follow the steps provided accordingly.
 Alternatively, you can use isopropyl alcohol in paint removal.

 **Items Required** - Rubbing alcohol or isopropyl alcohol - 5 liters of warm water - Soapy detergent - A sponge or a clean piece of clothing **Procedure to follow** 1.
-Prepare[Rubbing alcohol or isopropyl alcohol](https://www.amazon. com/dp/B07F3Y188L/? tag=p-policy-20)in the right concentration.
+Prepare[Rubbing alcohol or isopropyl alcohol](https://www.amazon.com/dp/B07F3Y188L/?tag=p-policy-20)inthe right concentration.
 2. Administer drop test experiment on the paint-stained clothe to ascertain the performance 3.

 Spray rubbing alcohol or isopropyl alcohol over paint-stained area gently.
 4.